maryi/CSCW-Project/Project report/ReportDocument.md

 *Scale*: Is the number of participants involved in the collaboration.
 Information provided by this dimension illustrates the complexity of the computer-based tool.
 It is assumed that an increase in participants requires more robust social arrangements and new practices.

 *Number of Communities of Practice*: focuses on the number of different identifiable communities of practice represented in the coordinated action.
-This dimension recognize the importance of the different knowledge domains that may participate in the collaboration.
+This dimension recognizes the importance of the different knowledge domains that may participate in the collaboration.

 *Nascence*: discusses how unestablished (new) or established (old) a coordination action is.
 In other words, nascence aims to describe the familiarity level of participants with the collaborative task.